sangcu/build99.com/page-views/docs/_contents/3_Getting-started/2_Connect-kubernetes.md

 # Default install components
 By default, ylambda will install those tools to your kubernetes in namespace `ylambda-stack`:

+* A peristent volume
+* PostgreSQL database
-* ylambda API
+* yLambda API
 * Tekton
-* Prometheus (a peristent volume will be created during the installation)
+* Prometheus
 * Nats

 > Warning: Those tools required at least 4GB memory and 2 CPU